parth-2k6/LegalIntel-V2/README.md

 # ⚖️ LegalIntel: AI-Powered Legal Document Analysis

 LegalIntel is a powerful web application designed to demystify complex legal documents for everyday users.
-By leveraging the power of Google's Gemini generative AI, it provides comprehensive analysis, risk assessment, and interactive simulations, making legal information more accessible and understandable.
+By leveraging the power of Google's Gemini generative AI, it provides comprehensive analysis, risk assessment and interactive simulations making legal information more accessible and understandable.

-Whether you're a tenant reviewing a lease, a freelancer checking a contract, or simply someone trying to understand a complex agreement, LegalIntel is your AI-powered legal assistant.
+Whether you're a tenant reviewing a lease, a freelancer checking a contract or simply someone trying to understand a complex agreement.
+LegalIntel is your AI-powered legal assistant.

 ## ✨ Key Features